OxCGRT/covid-policy-scratchpad/openness_risk_checklist/writeup.md

 #### Chloropleth maps of ORI scores over the last quarter
 __Interpretation__: Worldwide variation in ORI scores over the past quarter

 ![Chloropleth maps of rollback](./graphs/new-score/chloropleth_latest.png)

+*This is a project from the [Blavatnik School of Government](https://github.com/OxCGRT/covid-policy-tracker/blob/master/www.bsg.ox.ac.uk).
+More information on the OxCGRT is available on the school's website: https://www.bsg.ox.ac.uk/covidtracker.*